 NOTE: Closely related fields are: child welfare, applied sociology, social and/or human services, clinical psychology, child development, criminal justice, counseling, human development and family relations, human service, marriage and family therapy.

-This replaces the existing specification for classes of Program Manager - Social Work (Administrative Support/Program Services) (Children's Protective Sevices) in Salary Group MP 62 approved effective February 11, 2011.
-(Revised to modify content, remove parenthetical and re-title)
+This replaces the existing title of and specification for class of Children and Families Program Manager in Salary Group MP 62 approved effective February 21, 2014.
+(Revised to retitle and change Bargaining Unit code) Action No. 19-001